Wild West – The Dream Tour.

 Day 8: Kanab - Las Vegas

-Get ready for another amazing day!
-We start by driving through spectacular Zion.
+We continue through Dixie National Forest to another great National Park; Zion.
 Besides seeing some of the world’s finest rock formations, the roads are particularly curvy here – “the switchbacks of Zion”!
 Compared to Yosemite and Grand Canyon, Zion radiates a more aesthetic appreciation of nature.

-When we come out of Zion, it’s straight ahead to the neon-lit gambling oasis Las Vegas.
-We arrive at lunchtime, park the bikes and spend the rest of the day exploring this exciting city.
-This evening you can explore the famous “Sin City” on your own.
+Thereafter, it will be a warm desert day, as we head towards neon-lit gambling oasis Las Vegas.
+On our way, we drive through spectacular scenery in the Valley of Fire and Lake Mead.
+We arrive in Las Vegas around lunchtime, park the bikes and spend the rest of the day exploring this exciting city.
+This evening you can experience the famous “Sin City” on your own.
 Enjoy!
 You are in one of the most fun cities in the world.

 Day 9: Las Vegas - Lone Pine

 We head west out of Las Vegas, where the road takes us to Death Valley – the hottest place on the planet outside the Equator!
 There is almost no shade anywhere and the heat is extreme – yet nature is wonderful & exciting.
 We eat an early lunch in the middle of Death Valley.
 Afterward, we drive through a series of turns and mountains and find ourselves located more than 30 meters below sea level.
 We continue west, ride Sequoia National Park to Lone Pine, where we stay overnight.